wasmfx/benchfx/README.md

 in `tools/repos`:
 * `mimalloc`
 * `binaryen`
-* The wasm reference interpreter
+* `spec`, containing the wasm reference interpreter
 * Two versions of wasmtime, called `wasmtime1` and `wasmtime2`

+Before each benchmark run, the harness checks out and builds the requested revision of each tool (determined either in `config.py` or overridden with a command line flag) before running benchmarks.

 When running `./harness.py setup`, the harness checks that these repositories exist and if not, clones them from Github appropriately.